kehantan/labbook/docs/protein/purification.rst

 #.
 After 2 hrs, remove existing buffer and add fresh buffer D. Leave the set up for another 2 hrs.
 #.
 After 2 hrs, remove existing buffer and add fresh buffer D. Leave the set up overnight.
 #.
 Collect the dialysised solution from cassette into multiple microcentrifuge tube (1 mL/tube).
 #.
-Store the purified protein at -80 C.
+Store the purified protein at -80 °C.
 #.
 Conduct Bradford assay to estimate concentration of the purified protein.